 Implementation

-This modification and the resulting methodology change will take effect for prices from October 2019, in order to achieve compliance with the EU Tariff Code.
+Whichever of these Modifications is implemented and the resulting methodology change will take effect for prices from October 2019, in order to achieve compliance with the EU Tariff Code.

 The transition between the application of the prevailing and proposed methodology/rules in respect of Reserve Prices for capacity auctions is expected to take effect as illustrated in the Appendix of this Proposal.